 In other words, in a town of 1,000 people or less, a full-service bank branch simply may not be viable, so small towns often find themselves caught in the middle.
 In recent years, many small towns in the U.S. have felt the squeeze as their only bank branches have closed, leaving locals with scant options.
 While you won’t find many U.S. towns (outside of Alaska) that are 50 miles away from a bank, even a 10- or 15-mile drive makes it a significant undertaking.

 That’s where the Post Office comes in.
-U.S. Census data lists 9,283 cities with a population of 1,000 or fewer, and almost 13,000 in total that contain less than 2,500 residents.
+U.S. Census data in 2010 listed 9,283 cities with a population of 1,000 or fewer, and almost 13,000 in total that contain less than 2,500 residents.
 That’s somewhere between 10 and 30 million people who likely have limited or no access to nearby banking services, and for whom a local bank branch or quasi-branch would fill a legitimate need.